vitamin-c-vs-niacinamide-which-is-best-for-skin

 Brands like SkinCeuticals, Drunk Elephant C-Firma, and La Roche-Posay Pure Vitamin C10 are well-regarded.

 Side effects: Both are generally safe, but patch-test new products.
-Vitamin C’s low pH can irritate very sensitive skin; any stinging or burning means you should stop or choose a gentler formula.
+Vitamin C’s low pH can irritate very sensitive skin; any stinging or burning indicates you should discontinue use or choose a gentler formula.
 Niacinamide can sometimes cause temporary flushing or itching (rare), especially above 10%.
 If irritation occurs, reduce concentration or pause use.
 According to Healthline, the most common reaction is slight redness during a patch test.
 Always follow up any vitamin C with sunscreen, as its application makes skin more sun-sensitive while it’s rebuilding collagen.

 Product Recommendations